underwhelmed-ape/monopoly_simulator/README.md

+# Monopoly game script

-A Monopoly game script, simulating a person moving around a standard board to determine which places are most landed on
+Simulating a person moving around a standard board to determine which places are most landed on